Does my student need to apply for financial aid every year?

 Just how "co-ed" are the dorms?

 Men and women live on separate floors or wings where each floor has its own bathroom(s).
-(Exception: because the rooms in Newby Hall each have a private bathroom, the floors are co-ed.)
+(Exception: because the rooms in Newby Hall and Memorial Hall have access to a private bathroom, the floors are co-ed.)
 The college has established times when men and women may visit each other's rooms and floors.
 These hours are: Sunday through Thursday, 10 a.m. until midnight and weekends from 10 a.m. until 2 a.m. of the following day.
 Escorted guests may be in the lounges at any time of day in those halls which elect to extend this option.

 How are residence hall assignments made?